Inception-framework/inception/tuto.md

 ## Third - setting the interrupt model

-On second and important challenge when analyzing firmware programs it the interrupt model.
+One second and important challenge when analyzing firmware programs is the interrupt mechanim.
-Hardware peripherals uses this interrupt mechanism to notify the firmware that a task complete.
+Hardware peripherals uses interrupt signals to notify the firmware that a task completed.
-To process interrupt, the CPU stopd current execution, stack context (registers) on the stack, resolve the interrupt handler address using the interrupt vector and then update the instruction pointer to start executing the interrupt handler.
-To support interrupt, the analyzer need to emulate all this part.
-Two behavior are supported:
+To process interrupt, the CPU (Cortex M) stops current code execution, stacks context (registers) on the stack, resolve the interrupt handler address using the interrupt vector and then update the instruction pointer to start executing the interrupt handler.
+To support interrupt, the analyzer needs to emulate all these parts.
+Two behaviors are supported:

 * real communication with the interrupt controler.
 This mode is automatically used when the Inception debugger is attached.
 However, it needs to run a software stub on the device to catch and forward interrupt.
 Since the set-up is not easy, we will focus on the second method.